 International Cooperation

-Angola has a checkered track record when engaging with multilateral assistance.
-When the civil war ended in 2002, it coincided with the beginning of a new commodity supercycle, providing the government with significant revenue from oil exports.
-This allowed Angola to undertake an ambitious reconstruction effort without needing assistance from international financial institutions.
+Angola has a mixed record in its engagement with multilateral assistance.
+The end of the civil war in 2002 coincided with the onset of a global commodity supercycle, generating substantial oil revenues that enabled the government to pursue an ambitious postwar reconstruction program without recourse to international financial institutions.
 As a result, the government could avoid the political conditions typically associated with loans from these institutions.

-President João Lourenço’s government initiated fresh negotiations with the IMF, leading to the signing of the Extended Fund Facility (EFF) agreement in August 2018.
-This $3.7 billion program includes IMF technical support to broaden the taxpayer base, reduce wasteful spending and enhance fiscal transparency.
+Faced with a persistent economic crisis, President João Lourenço’s government initiated new negotiations with the IMF, leading to the signing of an Extended Fund Facility (EFF) agreement in August 2018.
+The $3.7 billion program includes technical support from the IMF to broaden the taxpayer base, reduce wasteful spending and enhance fiscal transparency.
 It was part of the government’s macroeconomic stabilization program launched in January 2018.
-Subsequent annual reviews of the program have been successful, resulting in further disbursements under the agreement.
-Additionally, Lourenço has achieved some success in renegotiating debt repayment schedules with bilateral lenders, particularly China, over the past four years.
+Subsequent annual reviews of the program have been successful, resulting in additional disbursements under the agreement.

 Effective use of support

-Angola’s economic credibility faced significant challenges in the last three years of dos Santos’s presidency.
-These challenges were primarily due to contract and corruption risks, as well as the overall poor performance of the Angolan economy.
-One of President João Lourenço’s key political priorities upon taking office was to improve Angola’s international image, and this effort has been relatively successful.
-It is attributed to the reforms initiated by his government, including a vigorous crackdown on corruption from the previous administration and the successful negotiation of assistance from the IMF.
-Additionally, higher oil prices have contributed to this success by attracting international investors back to Angola.
+Angola’s economic credibility suffered significantly in the final years of dos Santos’s presidency.
+This was due primarily to contract and corruption risks as well as the Angolan economy’s overall poor performance.
+One of President João Lourenço’s key political priorities upon taking office was to improve Angola’s international image, an effort that has met with relative success.
+This improvement is attributable to reforms launched by his administration, including a high-profile – though selective – anti-corruption campaign targeting figures from the previous government and the successful negotiation of financial assistance with the International Monetary Fund.
+Higher global oil prices have also supported this turnaround by drawing international investors back to the country.

-In the realm of international politics, the dos Santos government managed to position Angola as a regional powerbroker, with President dos Santos playing the role of an elder statesman working on peaceful conflict resolutions in the subregion.
-While Angola’s record in brokering peace has been inconsistent, the country was nonetheless elected to the U.N.
-Security Council for a two-year term (2015 – 2017).
-President Lourenço has continued this role and had some successes, such as sending troops to Lesotho in 2018 to help resolve a political crisis and making public statements for regional peace at various summits.
-However, Angola’s contribution to the SADC mission in Mozambique was limited to 20 troops and one transport plane.
+In the realm of international politics, the dos Santos administration sought to position Angola as a regional power broker, with the president acting as an elder statesman engaged in conflict mediation in the subregion.
+Although Angola’s record in peace brokerage has been uneven, the country was elected to serve a two-year term on the United Nations Security Council from 2015 to 2017.
+President Lourenço has continued this outward-facing role, with mixed results.
+Notable initiatives include the deployment of Angolan troops to Lesotho in 2018 to help address a political crisis and repeated public endorsements of regional peace efforts at international summits.
+By contrast, Angola’s contribution to the Southern African Development Community mission in Mozambique was limited to 20 troops and a single transport aircraft.

-In 2022, President Lourenço was awarded the title of “Champion of Peace and Reconciliation in Africa” at an African Union Summit for his commitment to solving political-military crises in Lesotho and the Great Lakes Region over the previous four years.
-Angola has also committed to the African Continental Free Trade Area, announcing the gradual phase-out of import duties for goods from other member countries in January.
+In 2022, President Lourenço received the title “Champion of Peace and Reconciliation in Africa” at an African Union summit for his commitment to resolving political-military crises in Lesotho and the Great Lakes region over the previous four years.
+Angola also committed to the African Continental Free Trade Area, announcing in January a gradual phaseout of import duties on goods from other member states.
+In 2023, the government further liberalized its visa regime.

-Angola regularly participates in the United Nations’ Universal Periodic Review (UPR) of its human rights record and successfully completed the 2020 UPR in Geneva.
-The country is a signatory to various international agreements and arbitration mechanisms, although most of these have not been tested.
-President Lourenço continues to build on these efforts while prioritizing substantial regional cooperation more than his predecessor.
+Angola regularly participates in the United Nations Universal Periodic Review (UPR) of its human rights record and successfully completed the 2020 review in Geneva.
+The country is a party to numerous international treaties and arbitration frameworks, most of which have yet to be tested in practice.
+President Lourenço has continued to build on this international engagement, placing greater emphasis on regional cooperation than his predecessor.

 Credibility

-Angola is a member of several regional and international organizations, including the Southern African Development Community (SADC), the Economic Community of Central African States (ECCAS), the International Conference for the Great Lakes Region (ICGLR), the Community of Portuguese-Speaking Countries (CPLP), the African Union (AU), and the Gulf of Guinea Council (GGC).
-It is also a member of the World Trade Organization (WTO) and the Organization of the Petroleum Exporting Countries (OPEC).
+Angola is a member of several regional and international organizations, including the Southern African Development Community (SADC), the Economic Community of Central African States (ECCAS), the International Conference for the Great Lakes Region (ICGLR), the Community of Portuguese-Speaking Countries (CPLP), the African Union (AU) and the Gulf of Guinea Council (GGC).
+Angola is also a member of the World Trade Organization.
+It belonged to the Organization of the Petroleum Exporting Countries until late 2023, when it withdrew, stating that the organization no longer served its interests.

 One of the most notable departures in Angola’s foreign policy under President João Lourenço has been its engagement with SADC.
-Previously, Angola’s involvement in regional bodies was somewhat self-serving and lukewarm.
-However, one of Lourenço’s early foreign policy decisions was to sign an agreement with South Africa for visa-free travel, a significant step toward regional integration.
-In 2020, Angola applied to join the SADC free trade area, signaling its commitment to greater regional cooperation.
-Additionally, ongoing discussions with Namibia about joint management of national parks and fishing grounds, as well as the decision to share its satellite infrastructure with fellow SADC member states in January 2020, further demonstrate Angola’s dedication to regional collaboration.
+Previously, Angola’s participation in regional organizations was often limited and driven primarily by narrow national interests.
+Early in his tenure, Lourenço signed a visa-free travel agreement with South Africa, marking a significant step toward deeper regional integration.
+In 2020, Angola applied to join the SADC Free Trade Area, signaling a stronger commitment to regional economic cooperation.
+Ongoing negotiations with Namibia on the joint management of national parks and shared fishing grounds further underscore this approach.
+In January 2020, Angola also decided to share its satellite infrastructure with other SADC member states.
+More recently, Angola has cooperated with the Democratic Republic of the Congo and Zambia on the development of the Lobito Development Corridor.

-Angola has a history of successful bilateral cooperation with various partners, particularly during the boom years.
-Western multinationals played a crucial role in developing local expertise in the oil sector, with the governments of European countries and the United States often prioritizing business interests over political considerations during this period.
-While some European countries and the United States have supported non-oil development projects, such as agribusiness and agritech training facilities, these efforts have remained secondary to the focus on oil-related activities.
+Angola has a record of effective bilateral cooperation with a range of partners, particularly during the economic boom years.
+Western multinational companies played a key role in developing expertise in the oil sector, while governments in Europe and the United States often prioritized commercial interests over political considerations.
+Although some European countries and the United States have supported non-oil development initiatives, such as agribusiness and agritech training programs, these efforts have generally remained secondary to oil-related cooperation.

-During the Cold War, Angola had established collaboration on security and intelligence matters with the Eastern Bloc, and in recent years, this cooperation has expanded to include Israel.
-Chinese oil-backed credits played a vital role in realizing postwar infrastructure development.
-Under President Lourenço, cooperation with South Africa also intensified and improved.
-Angola has successfully collaborated with countries like Cuba, Russia, Vietnam and Brazil in various sectors, including education, health, security and defense, and infrastructure.
-However, some of these programs were halted following the oil price crash.
+During the Cold War, Angola established security and intelligence cooperation with Eastern Bloc countries, a pattern that has expanded in recent years to include Israel.
+Chinese oil-backed credit lines played a central role in financing postwar infrastructure development.
+Under Lourenço, cooperation with South Africa has intensified and improved.
+Angola has also worked with countries such as Cuba, Russia, Vietnam and Brazil across sectors including education, health, security and defense, and infrastructure, although some of these programs were curtailed following the oil price collapse.

 Regional cooperation